AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ### Markers

-You can add **markers** to a resource.
+You can add a **marker** or multiple markers to a resource.
 A marker can be shown on a period or anywhere on the timeline, depending on the date you specify.
 For more information, see [Elements: Markers](Elements#markers).

 ## (?)
 Other Settings